Practical information and support for exchange students

 If you wish to rent from a private landlord, please view our information regarding private accommodation.
 Please note: Our Accommodation Team cannot help with queries regarding private accommodation.
 In those instances, you’ll need to contact the private operator directly.

-The Students' Union at UWE can also provide useful information about
+Our Students' Union can also provide useful information about

 private student lettings.